alphagov/government-service-design-manual/service-manual/making-software/information-security.md

     url: /service-manual/making-software
 ---

 It goes without saying that security of Government services is incredibly important.
-The Government Information security community and processes exist to help service managers both meet their obligations to those processess, and more importantly to help build world class services.
+The Government Information security community and processes exist to help service managers both meet their obligations to those processes, and more importantly to help build world class services.

 The assurance and accreditation processes exist to provide a structure for those activities with a shared language to allow risks, mitigations (and opportunities) to be clearly understood by everyone throughout the organisation delivering a service.

 The important thing to note about building trustworthy and secure systems is that it's a team game. assurance and accreditation should not be a completely separate strand of work, or seen as a hurdle to be got over (or around).
 Only by engaging with risk and making decisions based on a range of expert opinion will you end up with the best product.

 > NOTE: The following uses quite a lot of acronyms.
 Unfortunately these are in common usage and it's very hard to engage with the existing documentation and processes without speaking the lingo.
-All the acronymns should be explained before being used.
+All the acronyms should be explained before being used.

 ## Roles